Rail yard: Coach yards

 Workington stabling point in 1981, with locomotives from Classes 25, 40 and 47 parked between duties.

-Coach yards (American English) or stabling yards or carriage sidings (British English) are used for sorting, storing and repairing passenger cars.
+Coach yards (American English) or stabling yards or carriage sidings (British English) are used for sorting, storing, and repairing passenger cars.
 These yards are located in metropolitan areas near large stations or terminals.
 An example of a major US coach yard is Sunnyside Yard in New York City, operated by Amtrak.
 Those that are principally used for storage, such as the West Side Yard in New York, are called "layup yards" or "stabling yards."
 Coach yards are commonly flat yards because unladen passenger coaches are heavier than unladen freight carriages.

 In the UK, a stabling point is a place where rail locomotives are parked while awaiting their next turn of duty.
 A stabling point may be fitted with a fuelling point and other minor maintenance facilities.
 A good example of this was Newport's Godfrey Road stabling point, which has since been closed.
-Stabling sidings can be just a few roads or large complexes like Feltham Sidings.
+Stabling sidings can range from just a few roads to large complexes like Feltham Sidings.
 They are sometimes electrified with a third rail or OLE.
 An example of a stabling point with third rail would be Feltham marshalling yard which is being made into carriage sidings for the British Rail Class 701 EMU.